 Save the Elephants

-African Parks is creating safe havens for elephants, by stopping poaching, reducing human-elephant conflict, and increasing their range and bringing them back to parks and countries where they have been locally extinct for decades.
+African Parks is creating safe havens for elephants, by stopping poaching, reducing human-elephant conflict, and increasing their range by bringing them back to parks and countries where they have been locally extinct for decades.
 Learn more about our work and what you can do to help.

 Poaching, habitat loss, and human conflict have led to the devastating loss of millions of elephants across Africa in the last 100 years.